Fieldwork

 Room and Board Arrangements:

-For those choosing to stay in the project accommodation this will be provided at Faskally Holiday Park near Pitlochry.
-Shared rooms will be provided, and the park has an onsite shop, bar, spa, and restaurant.
-All meals on work days will be provided for you during the project, with catering duties shared by the group.
+For those choosing to stay in the project accommodation this will be provided at Moness Resort in Aberfeldy.
+Shared/Twin rooms will be provided across three apartments (please note that each apartment has one sofa bed in the living area that will need to be used).
+The resort has an onsite swimming pool, spa, bar, and restaurant.
+For those staying in project accommodation all meals on work days will be provided for you during the project, with catering duties shared by the group.
 We will have a welcome dinner on our first night, and packed lunches for when we are out in the field (dietary requirements will be taken into account).
-The field school will include a free day, allowing participants to explore the surrounding area at their leisure.
+The field school will include a day off, allowing participants to explore the surrounding area at their leisure.
 This will be followed by day of field trips to nearby historic sites, and to provide you with an opportunity to embark on some luxury retail therapy.
-The park is located between Pitlochry and Killiecrankie, site of the beginnings of the Jacobite Uprising of 1689, on the southern edge of the Cairngorms National Park.
-Local highlights include Blair Castle, The Blair Atholl Distillery, Glen Shee Ski Centre and more.
+The resort is located in Aberfeldy, which has a selection of shops, bars and restaurants.
+Local highlights include Castle Menzies, Dewar’s Aberfeldy Distillery and activities at nearby Loch Tay.

 Academic Credit: